The is no future for the economy without social justice; on power, glory, money, and trust.

-For those of you expecting a speech filled with intellectual references, be ready to be disappointed.
+For those of you expecting a speech filled with academic references, be ready to be disappointed.

-As I was reflecting on what had impacted me the most during my years on campus, I decided to share with you the story of someone who was twenty years of age at that time.
+As I reflected on what had impacted me the most during my years on campus, I decided to share with you the story of someone who was twenty years of age at that time.

 He was born in 1965 in Grenoble.
 As a little boy, he enjoyed quite a full life.
 With teenage years, trouble was around the corner.
-He run away from home and made ends meet as a helper on a construction site in the Alps, giving hand to road builders in the middle of winter.
-At some point he decided to go back to school.
+He escaped from home and made ends meet as a helper on a construction site in the Alps, giving a hand to road builders in the middle of winter.
+At some point, he decided to go back to school.

-One day, he was sent to the psychiatric ward.
-When he was back on his feet and because of his love for the earth, agriculture and farmers, he decided to study agro-engineering.
+One day, the doctors took him to the psychiatric ward.
+When he was back on his feet, his love for the earth, agriculture, and farmers lead him to study agro-engineering.

-As fate would have it, he was again hospitalized for psychiatric disorders soon after he started his career as a young engineer.
-Never again would he be able to work in a position similar to the type of position you will soon be in, or that I have enjoyed myself.
+As fate would have it, he was again hospitalized for psychiatric disorders soon after starting his career as a young engineer.
+He would never be able to work at the level of responsibility you will be enjoying or that I have enjoyed.
 He became a gardener and worked small jobs.
 He would spend long hours on the square with his guitar.
-Because of his condition he was sleepless at night, and befriended early risers.
-He would fix coffee for garbage men at four o'clock in the morning, help old ladies walk across the streets and carry their heavy bags of groceries, and connect with a variety of people that you and I will never meet, if you engage in the line of work your studies at HEC prepared you for.
+Because of his condition, he was sleepless at night.
+Fixing coffee for garbage collectors at four o'clock in the morning or helping old ladies walk across the streets and carry their heavy bags of groceries, he befriended early risers.
+He engaged with all sorts of people.
+People that you, me, and other HEC graduates will never meet in our line of work.

-One day he decided to return to the village he was from in the Alps, and be again with his farmer friends.
+He decided to return to his village in the Alps and be again with his farmer friends.
 Every morning he would make cheese at the local dairy.
 Because of his illness, afternoons were for rest and sleep, and he would nap by the mountain streams.
-On his way down to the village he would stop by the fountain and, with his rickety mobile phone, would record the melody of the running water.
+On his way down to the village, he would stop by the fountain and, with his rickety mobile phone, would record the running water's melody.

 Every single day he would call me to share the beautiful recordings on my voicemail.
-Every single day, wherever I was in the world, in talks with the Chinese government in Shanghai, in my office in Paris, Barcelona or Mexico, or in meetings with some of you may be, I would listen to this little voice of his, remembering where I was from.
+Every single day, wherever I was in the world, in talks with the Chinese government in Shanghai, in my office in Paris, Barcelona or Mexico, or meeting with some of you may be, I would listen to this little voice of his, remembering my roots.

-Five years ago, a few hours after I had left him behind to embark on a trekking trip in the mountains, in the middle of the night, he passed away.
+Five years ago, a few hours after I left him behind to embark on a trekking trip in the mountains, he passed away in the middle of the night.

 What impacted me the most during those years on campus is this phone call I wish I had never received.
-The scene took place right over there, building C, forth floor.
-"Faber, phone call for you”.
-It is then that I learnt that my brother had been sent to the psychiatric ward, diagnosed with severe schizophrenia.
+The scene took place right over there, building C, fourth floor.
+"Faber, phone call for you."
+I then learned that my brother had been sent to the psychiatric ward, diagnosed with severe schizophrenia.
 My life shifted.

 Only a few of you know about this.

-I had to lean to negotiate with someone who had lost reason and was holding a firearm.
-I had to look for him for endless nights when he had run away.
+I had to learn to negotiate with someone who had lost reason and was holding a firearm.
+When he escaped, I had to search for him for endless nights.
 I had to familiarize myself with the environment and ways of psychiatric hospitals.
-I had to learn the language of lunatics, to discover its intrinsic beauty and to come to terms with the realization that what we call "normal" is in fact a limiting cage.
-I discovered the beauty of otherness.
+I had to learn the language of lunatics to discover its intrinsic beauty and come to terms with the realization that what we call "normal" is a limiting cage.
+I found the beauty of otherness.
 I had to open up to newness.
 Some of my new friends are homeless.
 Sometimes, I go and sleep with them.
-I discovered that one could live with very little and enjoy a very happy life.
-I stayed in the slums of Delhi, Bombay, Nairobi, Djakarta and Aubervilliers, you know, only a few kilometers away in the suburb of Paris.
-I visited the Calais "jungle”.
+I discovered that one could live with very little and enjoy a satisfying life.
+I stayed in the slums of Delhi, Bombay, Nairobi, Djakarta, and Aubervilliers, you know, only a few kilometers away in the suburb of Paris.
+I visited the Calais "jungle."